DonatWulf/sra_mapping_script_0.2/README.md

 Test data is provided.
 Just run the SRA_Multimapper.R Script

-it should map 4 different experiments in single and paired end mode
+It should map 4 different experiments in single and paired end mode.

 # How to start the download and the mapping
-Create your own index for your species with kallisto index Insert your SRA runinfo file containing at least the colums "Experiment" "Run" "LibraryLayout"
+Create your own index for your species with kallisto index.
+Insert your SRA runinfo file containing at least the colums:
+"Experiment" "Run" "LibraryLayout"

 Currently the SRA_RunInfo file is tab (\t) seperated.